 Schema Pro is a sophisticated solution that offers more than 20 schema types, including lesser-used options like video objects and Gutenberg-specific elements.
 You’ll simply need to choose your schema type, enable it for your selected pages, and configure the settings.
 The tool will then add this data to your site.

 Additionally, Schema Pro can automate the schema markup process.
 Within minutes, it can map structured data across your entire site.
-Moreover, it integrates with the Yoast plugin to optimize your SEO from several fronts.
+Moreover, it integrates with Yoast, one of the top SEO plugins, to optimize your SEO from several fronts.

 Key Features for Schema Pro: